Theory of unconventional magnetism in a Cu-based kagome metal

-\paragraph{Minimal model} The isolated nature of the three characteristic kagome bands allows us to capture the electronic structure of CsCu$_3$Cl$_5$ around $E_F$ with a single orbital per kagome site.
+\paragraph{Wannier model} The isolated nature of the three characteristic kagome bands allows to capture the electronic structure of CsCu$_3$Cl$_5$ around $E_F$ with a single orbital per kagome site.
 To construct a tight-binding model with maximally localized Wannier functions (MLWF), we begin with an initial approximation using a linear combination of \(d_{xz}\) and \(d_{yz}\) orbitals.
 After the spread minimization, three MLWFs are obtained, each centered on a distinct site of the kagome lattice and oriented within the central plane of the coordinating octahedra.
 These MLWFs share identical shapes, originating from a linear combination of the \(d_{x^2-y^2}\) orbital (in the local reference frame of this site) and Cl \(p\)-orbitals.
 Details on the orientations of the local reference frames are provided in the SM.
-An example MLWF is illustrated in Fig.~\ref{fig:wannierorbitals}(a),(b) with the orientation of the corresponding octahedron outlined in gray, $\mathbf{\hat{a}},\mathbf{\hat{b}},\mathbf{\hat{c}}$ is the (global) reference frame of the crystal, while $\mathbf{\hat{z}}$ aligns with the octahedron axis.
+An example MLWF is illustrated in Fig.~\ref{fig:wannierorbitals}(a),(b) with the orientation of the corresponding octahedron outlined in gray. $\mathbf{\hat{a}},\mathbf{\hat{b}},\mathbf{\hat{c}}$ span the (global) reference frame of the crystal, while $\mathbf{\hat{z}}$ aligns with the octahedron axis.
 The three MLWFs map onto each other under 60$^\circ$ rotation.
 These orbitals reflect the $B_{2g}$ elementary band representation of $P6/mmm$, well separated from $B_{3g}$ by the pronounced Jahn-Teller distortion described above~\cite{wu2021nature}.

 By extracting bands from this three-orbital tight-binding model and comparing them with DFT band calculations in Fig.~\ref{fig:wannierorbitals}(c), we observe a perfect alignment of the bands, combined with a very small spread.
 This allows for a description using MLWF, making the three-orbital description a simple and well-suited model for many-body calculations.

-To study possible instabilities of of \ce{CsCu3Cl5} we equip the non-interacting theory with two particle interactions.
-Following the discussion of the preceeding section and preceeding works on the kagome lattice~\cite{Kiesel2013, Wang2013, Profe2024}, we choose bare interactions consisting of on-site $U$ and nearest-neighbour (NN) repulsion $V$,
+To study possible instabilities of \ce{CsCu3Cl5}, we equip the non-interacting theory with two particle interactions.
+Following the discussion of the preceeding section and preceeding works on the kagome lattice~\cite{Kiesel2013, Wang2013, Profe2024}, we choose bare interactions consisting of on-site $U$ and NN repulsion $V$,